 As the world’s largest and heaviest land animal, it is no surprise that the first thing to cross your mind when you first see an elephant in the wild is just how big it is!
 No pictures or TV footage can translate just how big this animal really is and while he is an opposing beast, most elephants are rather docile.

-Despite their size, or rather perhaps because of it, elephant are commonly sighted in the Kruger National Park.
+Despite their size, or rather perhaps because of it, elephants are commonly sighted in the Kruger National Park.
 In fact, you will find generously sized elephant populations in game reserves throughout the country!
 Some of the herds that you will encounter while on one of our Kruger National Park Drives number in the hundreds, and when they are crossing the road, all you can do is sit back and watch their slow meander.

 Elephants are incredibly social animals and they are known for having close knit families.
 Their herds are led by a matriarch who has all of the cultural knowledge of the herd and is in charge of keeping things under control.
 It is under the guidance of the matriarch that the herd changes direction and moves from one area to the next.